meritechsolutions/azm_db_merge/README.md

 - Thanks to [PostgreSQL](https://www.postgresql.org/) for their advanced, fast, powerful DBMS.

-- Thanks to [PostgreSQL](https://www.postgresql.org/) for their advanced, fast, powerful DBMS.

 - Thanks to Microsoft for providing [SQL Server 2014 Developer Edition for FREE](https://blogs.technet.microsoft.com/dataplatforminsider/2016/03/31/microsoft-sql-server-developer-edition-is-now-free/).